kombos/mp-docs/features.md

 layout: page
 title: Features
 permalink: /features
-nav_order: 3
+nav_order: 4
 ---

-## Features
+# Features
-### Most Powerful 'Provable Random' in Blockchain History
+## Most Powerful 'Provable Random' in Blockchain History
-Multiprizer uses the most sophisticated Provable Random Number to generate winner - Ledger based random of Oraclize, with on-chain proof verification.
+Multiprizer uses the most sophisticated Provable Random Number to generate winner - **Ledger based random of Oraclize, with on-chain proof verification**.
 This makes compromising the 'random' by a malicious player or block miner practically impossible.
+[Read More](https://docs.oraclize.it/#security-deepdive-advanced-data-sources)

-### Highest Level of Decentralization Achieved, making the games robust and tamper-proof
+## Highest Level of Decentralization Achieved, making the games robust and tamper-proof
-his DApp is built with game parameters which make sure that the game cannot be controlled or manipulated by any party, not even the admin or creator of this game.
-The played tokens can be reverted by players if necessary, before the timer runs out.
+This DApp is built with game parameters such as **DirectPlay** and a **fixed significant house edge**, which make sure that the game cannot be controlled or manipulated by any party – neither a malicious player, nor rogue miners, not even the admin or creator of this game.
+Read More

+## Fairness of Gameplay implementing revision of token purchase
+The game tokens, once purchased, can be undone by the **‘revert’ feature in which all the purchased tokens are cancelled, and the token value returned to the player**.
+This is applicable at any point in time as long as the timer for that round has not expired.

-### Play without visiting the site using 'DirectPlay' mode
+## Play without visiting the site using 'DirectPlay' mode
-Players dont even have to visit the DApp site to play.
+**Players don’t even have to visit the DApp site to play**.
 One can send the token value of a specific game from their Ethereum Wallet to the Contract Address and the player participation gets auto-confirmed.
 Read More

-### Emphasis on Strategy rather than ‘Random’ based outcome
+## Emphasis on Strategy rather than ‘Random’ based outcome
-Games are designed such that there is a lot of leverage on how you play, rather than dependence  on chance, to maximizes your outcome of victory.
+Games are designed such that there is a **lot of leverage on how you play, rather than dependence  on chance**, to maximizes your outcome of victory.
 The per token probability itself is extremely low, teamed with option to purchase and revert at will, brings strategy as key to victory.
+Read More

-### Immaculately secure Smart Contract code
+## Immaculately secure Smart Contract code
-The Smart Contract follows best-in-class SECUREDESIGN methodology which prevents attacks such as reentrancy, overflow/underflow etc. The contract is also publicly verified.
+The Smart Contract follows **best-in-class secure methodology derived from various top standards** such as Consensys, OpenZeppelin etc. which prevents attacks such as re-entrancy, overflow/underflow etc. The contract is also publicly verified, providing full transparency of game algorithm.
+Read More

+## MegaPrize category to pick a lucky winner from historical participants
+The MegaPrize, when activated by admin, uses part of admin’s edge to create **a lucky draw from participants who have at least ones of any Game Board, without reverting**.
+The winner is again chosen using provable random like game rounds MegaPrize amount automatically credited.
+Read More

+## Consistency of Win Probability and Uninterrupted Game Perpetuity maintained
+The **games cannot be obstructed in any manner** while the round is still on.
+The game locks can only be implemented by admin on completion of game rounds, so does contract kill.
+Also, to maintain winning probability, new game boards are added instead of increasing total tokens for a specific game.

 ---
 [Play Multiprizer](https://ropsten.multiprizer.io)